LoRA-MME: Multi-Model Ensemble of LoRA-Tuned Encoders for Code Comment Classification: Abstract

 \section{Abstract}

 Code comment classification is a critical task for automated software documentation and analysis.
 In the context of the NLBSE'26 Tool Competition, we present \textbf{LoRA-MME}, a Multi-Model Ensemble architecture utilizing Parameter-Efficient Fine-Tuning (PEFT).
 Our approach addresses the multi-label classification challenge across Java, Python, and Pharo by combining the strengths of four distinct transformer encoders: UniXcoder, CodeBERT, GraphCodeBERT, and CodeBERTa.
-By independently fine-tuning these models using Low-Rank Adaptation(LoRA) and aggregating their predictions via a learned weighted ensemble strategy, we maximize classification performance without the memory overhead of full model fine-tuning.
-Our tool achieved an \textbf{F1 Weighted score of 0.7906} and a \textbf{Macro F1 of 0.6867} on the test set.
+By independently fine-tuning these models using Low-Rank Adaptation (LoRA) and aggregating their predictions via a learned weighted ensemble strategy, we maximize classification performance without the memory overhead of full model fine-tuning.
+Our model achieved an \textbf{F1 Weighted score of 0.7906} and a \textbf{Macro F1 of 0.6867} on the test set.
 However, the computational cost of the ensemble resulted in a final submission score of 41.20\%, highlighting the trade-off between semantic accuracy and inference efficiency.
+Our model and source code are publicly available at \href{https://huggingface.co/akibhaider/LoRA-MME-Code-Comment-Classifier}{Huggingface}.